rtc-io/demo-quickconnect/README.md

 # rtcio-demo-quickconnect

-This is a starter project for working with [WebRTC](http://webrtc.org) via the rtc.io suite using [rtc-quickconnect](https://github.com/rtc-io/rtc-quickconnect.git).
+This is a starter project for working with [WebRTC](http://webrtc.org).

 ## Getting Started